Pioneer-Valley-Housing-Coop/docs/one-pager.md

 # Pioneer Valley Housing Co-op Seeks Property

 Are you interested in housing that fosters community, equity, sustainability, and stewardship for generations to come?
 What about a local alternative to renting and traditional homeownership?
 We are forming a group equity housing co-op to collectively invest in ourselves, our community, and the environment.
+W

 We aim to create:
 * Multiple homes clustered around common spaces and shared resources
 * Room for creative projects and enterprises
-* Engagement with local community through public access spaces and events
+* Public access spaces and events

-We seek an alterntive that provides:
+We seek an alternative that provides:
 * Flexible commitment like renting without losing money to landlord
 * Stability and control of traditional homeownership without isolation
 * Community of cohousing or ecovillage without financial inaccessibility or cultural conformity/ too intentional?